 KIT i FLEECE iː FOOT u GOOSE uː TRAP a START aː LOT o THOUGHT oː FACE ei PRICE ai MOUTH au

 Gim 62 took a narrower approach to broad transcription, sacrificing economy and typographical ease in order to represent vowel qualities more precisely through extensive use of IPA symbols, e.g.

 KIT ɪ FLEECE iː FOOT ʊ GOOSE uː TRAP æ START ɑː LOT ɒ THOUGHT ɔː FACE eɪ PRICE aɪ MOUTH ɑʊ

-So Gim 62 was a relatively accurate, fine-grained snapshot of the social elite’s vowel qualities, taken just as the upper class was to fall from grace and Britain was to enter a period of exceptional social and phonetic change.
-The great irony of Gim 62 is that this snapshot became increasingly established as it became increasingly out of step with the standard accent.
+So Gim 62 was a relatively accurate, fine-grained snapshot of the social elite’s vowel qualities, taken just as the upper class was about to fall from grace and Britain was to enter a period of enormous social and phonetic change.
+The great irony of Gim 62 is that this snapshot would become increasingly established as it became increasingly inaccurate.

-We can see how rapidly things started changing if we compare the discussions of RP trends by Gimson in 1962 and by John Wells in his Accents of English of 1982.
-The earlier discussion (“The Present-day Situation”, p.
-83) distinguishes three types of RP: conservative, general and advanced.
+We can see how rapidly things started changing if we compare the discussion of new RP trends by Gimson in 1962 with that by John Wells just 20 years later (in his Accents of English).
+Gimson distinguishes three types of RP: conservative, general and advanced.
 Advanced RP is

 used by young people of exclusive social groups – mostly of the upper classes, but also, for prestige value, in certain professional circles.
 In its most exaggerated variety, this… would usually be judged ‘affected’ by other RP speakers, in the same way that all RP types are liable to be considered affected by those who use unmodified regional speech.